TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 * Make it possible to queue actions if the script is called multiple times for the same entity (this will require the script to be cut into different scripts)

 # Most recent change
-### Version 1.1.4 - 11 February 2022
+### Version 1.2.0 - 13 February 2022
+#### 🔴 BREAKING
+* Made several changes in how data is sent from the [Google Home Voice script](https://community.home-assistant.io/t/script-to-send-actions-to-the-right-google-home-based-on-voice-commands/346885/9) to this one.
+So if you update this script, make sure to also update the other one
 #### 🌟 Improvements
-* Better way of removing groups at start and end of script
+* When speaker groups are changed, the volume of the individual group members will now be restored, instead of the volume of the group.
+* Several changes in templates, and how data of cast entities is gathered and stored
+#### 🧾 Docs
+* Added section on why this is not a blueprint

 Older changes can be found [here](https://github.com/TheFes/HA-configuration/blob/main/include/script/00_general/google_cast/docs/changelog_google_home_resume.md)